-The RITM-Tohoku Collaborating Research Center on Emerging and Reemerging Infectious Diseases was established in 2008 between Tohoku University and the Research Institute for Tropical Medicine (RITM), which is the national reference center for emerging and remerging diseases in the Philippines.
-The main objective of the center is to strengthen the capacity of the RITM.
-We are therefore elucidating causative agents and conduct epidemiological analysis of major infectious diseases from public health perspectives in order to establish the sustainable control programs for infectious diseases in the Philippines.
-We actively conduct field research together with local hospitals and other local-level institutions and are also collaborating with international research institutes and institutes in Japan and the Philippines.
+The RITM-Tohoku Collaborating Research Center on Emerging and Reemerging Infectious Diseases was established in 2008 between Tohoku University and Research Institute for Tropical Medicine (RITM) under the Japan Initiative for Global Research Network on Infectious Diseases (J-GRID) project.
+We have been continuing our research activities under the J-GRID project since 2015 and the Japan Program for Infectious Diseases Research and Infrastructure from 2020, which is sponsored by Japan Agency for Medical Research and Development (AMED).
+We aim to identify causative agents and conduct epidemiological analysis of major infectious diseases from public health perspectives for establishing sustainable control programs for infectious diseases in the Philippines.
+We actively conduct field research together with local researchers in the Philippines.
+We are also collaborating with international institutions/organizations in Japan and the Philippines.

-Research Institute for Tropical Medicine (RITM) has been established in1981 by JICA, according to the agreement between Japan government andPhilippines government in 1979.
-At first, the medical ward with 50 bedhas been constructed followed by animal facilities (1984), training center (1989), National Tuberculosis Reference Laboratory (2002).
-With those facilities, RITM has capacity to conduct the training or workshop for the heal workers in the provinces.
-Under the Department of Health, RITM has a role to conduct the research on infectious diseases or tropical diseases and to function as a national reference laboratory in the Philippines.
-Furthermore, it is functioning as referral hospital during the outbreaks of the emerging diseases such as SARS or A(H1N1) pdm09.
+The Research Institute for Tropical Medicine (RITM) has been established in 1981 based on to the agreement between the governments of Japan and the Philippines through the Japan International Cooperation Agency (JICA).
+Initially, the institute has a medical ward with 50 beds and followed by the construction of animal facilities in 1984, Training Center for tropical infections in 1989, and the National Tuberculosis Reference Laboratory in 2002.
+With these facilities, the RITM has the capacity to conduct training and workshops for health workers from the provinces.
+Under the Philippine Department of Health, RITM has a role to conduct the research on infectious diseases and tropical diseases and to function as a national reference laboratory in the Philippines.
+Furthermore, it also serves as a referral hospital during the outbreaks of emerging diseases, such as SARS or influenza A(H1N1) pdm09.